 Better yet, they won’t spoil as quickly as fresh fruits and vegetables, which means that you can stock up for months without fear of wasting money or food when you fail to use it immediately.

-3. Eat More Vegetables And Less Meat
+4. Eat More Vegetables and Less Meat

 A simple walk through the vegetable and meat sections of your local grocery store will quickly demonstrate the fact that the former items are far less expensive than the latter.